 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-For technical assistance with submitting the SF-424 and SF-LLL in Grants.gov, contact the Grants.gov Customer Support Hotline at 800-518-4726, 606-545-5035, at the Grants.gov customer support webpage, or email at email@example.com.
+For technical assistance with submitting the Application for Federal Assistance standard form (SF) 424 and a Disclosure of Lobbying Activities form (SF-LLL) in Grants.gov, contact the Grants.gov Customer Support Hotline at 800-518-4726, 606-545-5035, at the Grants.gov customer support or email at firstname.lastname@example.org.
 The Grants.gov Customer Support Hotline operates 24 hours a day, 7 days a week, except on federal holidays.

 For technical assistance with submitting the full application in DOJ’s Justice Grants System (JustGrants), contact the JustGrants service desk at 833-872-5175 or at JustGrants.Support@usdoj.gov.
-JustGrants Support operates from 5 a.m.– 9 p.m.
-Eastern Monday through Friday, and from 9 a.m.– 5 p.m.
-Eastern Saturday, Sunday and federal holidays.
+JustGrants Support operates from 5 a.m.–9 p.m.
+Eastern time (ET) Monday through Friday, and from 9 a.m.–5 p.m.
+ET Saturday, Sunday and federal holidays.

 For assistance with any other requirements of this solicitation, contact the SMART Office at 202-514-4689 or at AskSMART@usdoj.gov.